Medicare Part A Administrative Law Judge (ALJ) Appeals

 The process for SCF will proceed as follows:

-- Appellants submit a Medicare Part A SCF Expression of Interest requesting that OMHA run a preliminary report of its pending ALJ appeals and initiate the SCF request process with its pending appeals.
+- Appellants submit a Medicare Part A SCF Expression of Interest requesting that OMHA run a preliminary report of its pending OMHA appeals and initiate the SCF request process with its pending appeals.
 Alternatively, OMHA may initiate a preliminary report on its own initiative or at the request of CMS.

 - If an appellant is interested in SCF for their Medicare Part A and Medicare Part B appeals, the appellant must submit a Medicare Part B SCF Expression of Interest with their Medicare Part A SCF Expression of Interest.

-- OMHA will forward to CMS a preliminary report of the appellant’s pending ALJ appeals.
+- OMHA will forward to CMS a preliminary report of the appellant’s pending OMHA appeals.
 CMS then has 15 calendar days to determine whether it will participate with the appellant(s) identified on the preliminary report.